PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/face_recognition.en.md

     batch_size: 1
 ```

-Subsequently, refer to the command-line or Python script methods in [2.2 Local Experience]() to load the modified production line configuration file.
+Subsequently, refer to the command-line or Python script methods in [2.2 Local Experience]() to load the modified pipeline configuration file.

 ## 5. Multi-Hardware Support
 PaddleX supports a variety of mainstream hardware devices, including NVIDIA GPU, Kunlunxin XPU, Ascend NPU, and Cambricon MLU. <b>Simply modify the `--device` parameter</b> to seamlessly switch between different hardware devices.

-For example, when running the face recognition production line using Python, to change the runtime device from NVIDIA GPU to Ascend NPU, just modify the `device` in the script to `npu`:
+For example, when running the face recognition pipeline using Python, to change the runtime device from NVIDIA GPU to Ascend NPU, just modify the `device` in the script to `npu`:

 ```python
 from paddlex import create_pipeline